 Mentioned below are the dependencies that can be used in a Cucumber framework for Spring DI Integration:

 @ComponentScan: With Spring, we use the @ComponentScan annotation along with @Configuration annotation to specify the packages we want to scan. @ComponentScan tells Spring to scan the current package and all its sub-packages without arguments.

 @Primary: @Primary should be used in conjunction with @Bean / @Autowired.
 This would indicate which bean should be given higher preference when multiple beans of the same type are present.

 @Qualifier: @Qualifier should be used in conjunction with @Autowired always.
 This would indicate the bean name that needs to be @Autowired in case of multiple beans with the same type are present in the application context (for the Springtoautowire by name).

 @Component: This annotation is used in classes to indicate a Spring component.
 The @Component annotation marks the Java class as a bean (or say component) so that the component-scanning mechanism of Spring can be added into the application context.

-@Configuration: This annotation is used in classes which define beans. @Configuration is an analog for XML configuration file, which is configured using Java class.
+@Configuration: This annotation is used in classes that define beans. @Configuration is an analog for the XML configuration file, which is configured using Java class.
 Java class annotated with @Configuration is a configuration by itself and will have methods to instantiate and configure the dependencies.

 @Bean: This annotation is used at the method level. @Bean annotation works with @Configuration to create Spring beans.
 As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
 Such methods will be annotated with @Bean.
 The method annotated with this annotation works as bean ID and it creates and returns the actual bean.